 Other careers in this field include:

 A fire inspector evaluates fire-related risks and emergency plans.
 He or she looks at building plans and existing structures to make sure they meet fire safety regulations.
 Fire inspectors also assess evacuation plans, and test fire suppression systems, sprinklers, alarms, and related fire alarm and safety components.
 A minimum of a high school diploma and relevant experience is typically required for employment, although some employers may prefer candidates with a related college degree.
 On-the-job training is also typical.
 States and employers may require certification for employment.
-Jobs in this field are expected to grow 6% from 2014 to 2024, per the BLS.
-Fire inspectors earned median pay of $56,730 in 2015, according to the BLS.
+Jobs in this field are expected to grow 10% from 2016 to 2026, per the BLS.
+Fire inspectors and investigators earned median pay of $59,260 in 2017, according to the BLS.

 Occupational Health and Safety Technician

 Occupational health and safety technicians work with occupational health and safety specialists in gathering and evaluating information about physical, environmental and other kinds of workplace hazards.
 These workers perform workplace testing, evaluating, education, and training activities with the goal of keeping workers, the environment, and the public free from harm.
 Education requirements range from a high school diploma to an associate's degree, although on-the-job training is also possible.
 Professional certification may be required by some employers.
 These jobs are expected to increase in number by 10% from 2016 to 2026, according to the BLS.
 The agency also reports that occupational health and safety technicians earned median pay of $49,960 in 2017.